 The last day to add an additional subject to your study plan is Friday of week one.
-You may not enrol in more than the published stage load for your course except in exceptional circumstances and with the approval of the Program Manager.

 Last day to withdraw from a subject without academic penalty

 You are permitted to drop a subject from your study plan up to and including the Census date, which is Friday of week four of classes.
 However if you are an international student it is a condition of your student visa that you enrol and attend the published subjects for each stage of your course.